cdsittampalam/documentation/docs/Partner API.md

 *   `custodygroup_withdraw` Custody group for a withdrawal
 *   `custodygroup_tx` Custody group for a transfer

 :::info
 Custody groups cannot be modified.
 :::

-A fund includes a 'threshold' that determines how many custodian signatures from custody group members are needed for a transaction of a particular type to take place.
+A fund includes a `threshold` that determines how many custodian signatures from custody group members are needed for a transaction of a particular type to take place.
 Each fund you create includes one or more assets.

-The response shows an assigned 'fund_id' and IDs assigned to each custody group.
+The response shows an assigned `fund_id` and IDs assigned to each custody group.

 This example includes the `custodygroup_withdraw` group with a `threshold` of 1 that contains 1 `member`.
 There is the `custodygroup_tx` group that also has a `threshold` of 1 with 1 `member`.
 This example fund contains `BTC-TESTNET`.

-The fund is added to 'company_id:' "1fB50nbY9Tw2TT12K6VH46gDKWE".
+The fund is added to the `company_id` of "1fB50nbY9Tw2TT12K6VH46gDKWE".

-You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME corp and the following request.
+You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME Corp and the following request.

 #### Request